espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Celebrity Dedication.md

 The more people you have looking at you, the more content you are, and you take every opportunity to show up others when their performances are less than perfect.

 You gain the [[Upstage]] reaction.
-In addition, when you [[Earn Income]], if the level of the task is higher than your level, you gain a +1 circumstance bonus to your check to Earn Income.
+In addition, when you [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/GM Screen/Earn Income]], if the level of the task is higher than your level, you gain a +1 circumstance bonus to your check to Earn Income.

 **Special** You can't select another dedication feat until you have gained two other feats from the [[Celebrity]] archetype.